UPDATE & INFORMATION ABOUT REGATHERING

 While we are regathering in person, we were never closed.
 The Church has endured far more and worse during its 2000 year history.
 We continue to be committed to be a people growing into Christ’s likeness for the sake of our community and the world, and we believe that worshiping together in the safest ways possible allows us to live into this vision in ways that are irreplaceable.
 If you have any questions please reach out as soon as possible.

 The Springs!
-Summer Plans & Procedures for Children’s Ministry
+Plans & Procedures for Children’s Ministry

 As we reconvene in person, we are excited to once again be able to meet face-to-face as we learn about God’s love and the good news of Jesus Christ together in The Springs.

-While we will be meeting in person again, beginning Sunday, June 28 at 9:30 am, the realities of COVID-19 still exist.
+While we will be meeting in person and indoors again, beginning Sunday, November 1 at 9:30 am, the realities of COVID-19 still exist.
 With that in mind, we want to do our best to ensure things are as safe as possible for our adult leaders and students alike.
 Because of our desire to remain safe and maintain as much social distancing as possible, we will be adhering to the following guidelines:

 - Children’s Church will be for kids age 4 and up.
 In the best interests of maintaining social distancing, we will not be offering nursery services or 2’s and 3’s classes at this time.
 However, we will still provide pre-packaged handouts for children under 4 years old.